 Cross Country is counting on its diverse portfolio of services and its strong relationships with hospitals all over the country to sustain itself until the conditions of the broader labor market improve.

-Before the recession, Cross Country was expanding through acquisitions.
-The company wants to grow by focusing on making strategic acquisitions in high growth, high margin businesses and by seeking additional MSP contracts and EMR engagements with hospitals and health systems.
+Cross Country plans to grow by focusing on making strategic acquisitions in high growth, high margin businesses and by seeking additional MSP contracts and EMR engagements with hospitals and health systems.